kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 What we did in the previous 1.15, we actually had a role call the test-infra role.
 And thanks to the wonderful work of the folks of the test-infra team out of Google-- [Katharine Berry](https://kubernetespodcast.com/episode/077-eng-prod-and-testing/), and [Ben Elder](https://kubernetespodcast.com/episode/069-kind/), and other folks-- they actually automated this role completely that we could get rid of it in the 1.16 release and still have our same-- and be able to get a release out the door.

 I think a lot of these things are ripe for automation, and therefore, we can have a lot less of a footprint going forward.
-So let's automate the bits of the process that we can and actually refine the process to make sure that the people that are involved are not doing the repetitive tasks over and over again.
-So in the era of enhancements, we could streamline that process.
+Let's automate the bits of the process that we can and actually refine the process to make sure that the people that are involved are not doing the repetitive tasks over and over again.
+In the era of enhancements, we could streamline that process.
 CI signal and bug triage, there are places we could actually go in and automate that as well.
 I think one place that's been done really well in 1.16 was in the release notes.

-So I don't know if you've seen [relnotes.k8s.io](https://relnotes.k8s.io), but you can go and check out the release notes and now, basically, annotated PRs show up as release notes that are searchable and sortable, all through an automated means, whereas that was previously some YAML jockeying to make sure that that would actually happen and be digestible to the users.
+I don't know if you've seen [relnotes.k8s.io](https://relnotes.k8s.io), but you can go and check out the release notes and now, basically, annotated PRs show up as release notes that are searchable and sortable, all through an automated means, whereas that was previously some YAML jockeying to make sure that that would actually happen and be digestible to the users.

 <b>CRAIG BOX: Come on, Lachie, all Kubernetes is just YAML jockeying.</b>